 The conference is being held in the Galveston Island Convention Center, which overlooks the Gulf of Mexico.
-Average temperatures in early February are about low 52°F and high 64°F. There are a number of family-oriented attractions in the area, as well as many historic homes, buildings, and museums open to the public.
+Average temperatures in early March are about low 57°F and high 68°F. There are a number of family-oriented attractions in the area, as well as many historic homes, buildings, and museums open to the public.

 Free parking is available for each hotel as well as the Convention Center.
-The Hilton offers valet parking for a $15 fee and the San Luis offers valet parking for a $19 fee.
+The Hilton and the San Luis offer valet parking.

 All rooms at the Hilton offer a full or partial view of the ocean.
 The Hilton app also allows guests to check-in to their room remotely and access their room by using their phone.

 Other Galveston hotel information can be found Galveston Hotels.

 Houston has two major airports.
 The first is George Bush Intercontinental (airport code IAH) which is approximately 75 miles north of Galveston.
 The most convenient airport is William P. Hobby Airport (airport code HOU) as it is located south of downtown Houston and is approximately 56 miles from “the Island”.
 Please refer to the Houston airport page button, for detailed information on carriers that serve these airports.